Loop Games by INSPIReducation

 - 3D shape language (edges, faces and vertices)

 Children will be using this knowledge to solve a range of questions identifying 3D shapes in a "fast and furious" loop game to find the answers.
 Every child is engaged throughout the whole game and with 26 A6 sized cards, every child has at least one card!

 Used in our classrooms to embed the knowledge of 3D shape (extending from our PowerPoint on 3D shape - see link below) - our children love these Loop Games and we are sure that yours will too!

 After purchasing and downloading, simply print off the Loop Game (you might find it useful to print onto coloured paper or card so that if you have more than one Loop Game, the cards don't get mixed up!).
 To keep the game fresher for longer, laminate, then cut up the cards.
 You are ready to introduce this amazing resources to your children!
 In addition to the game cards, you might want some children to have smaller white boards and pens to jot down the questions and work out the answers - particularly for the language based questions - but this depends on the level, needs and skills of the children in your group.
 Some of our children ask for these things as a support, they rarely use them but they feel more confident having them.

 Each child/player has a card (or more to really keep them on their feet!) - teachers can also take part.

-One child starts by reading out the question on their card to the rest of the class.
+One child starts by reading out the question on their card or showing the image of the 3D shape or net to the rest of the class.

 The other children must work out the answer and see if that answer is the same one as on their card.
-If it is, they share their answer and read the next question on their card.
+If it is, they read /show the next question on their card.